Skip to main content

 In addition, you will develop transferable technical and practical skills in communication (working with colleagues, customers and clients), research and project work, providing you with an opportunity to demonstrate your reflective practice by suggesting alternative approaches to a problem.

-We have a Foundation degree course which will help you to achieve your first (L4) and second year (L5) modules for a final third year at Derby University or any university of your choice to achieve your final degree qualification.
+We have a Foundation Degree course which will help you to achieve your first (Level 4) and second year (Level 5) modules for a final third year at the University of Derby or any university of your choice to achieve your final degree qualification.

 Course Information for Employers